-The CCSBT MP is model-based, in that there is a relative abundance population model that is fitted to the scientific aerial survey and standardised Japanese long-line CPUE data and the harvest control rule acts on the model-derived quantities not the raw indices.
-While not a formal stock assessment, the use of an estimation model means one does have to check that the underlying probability model (population dynamics and likelihood combined) is performing adequately.
+The CCSBT MP is model-based, in that there is a relative abundance population model that is statistically fitted to the scientific aerial survey and standardised Japanese long-line CPUE data and the harvest control rule acts on the model-derived quantities, not the raw indices.
+While not a formal stock assessment, the use of an estimation model means it is necessary to check that the underlying probability model (population dynamics and likelihood combined) is performing adequately.

-This paper assesses the predictive performance of the MP estimation model given the MP input data.
+This paper assesses the predictive performance of the MP estimation model given the updated MP input data.
 The MP model uses the maximum posterior density (MPD) estimate to calculate the TAC but we use Markov chain Monte Carlo (MCMC) methods to fully explore the information content of the data for the MP model, and use the posterior samples to assess the predictive performance of the model itself given the observed data.
+An additional section we included here, that was not included in previous such papers, are the actual data inputs to the Bali procedure and the preliminary result (in terms of the recommended TAC) of running the MP for the 2018-2020 TAC block.